jhrcook/100DaysOfSwift/README.md

 **Day 57 - July 31, 2019:** I continued working on the Plant Tracker before work.
 I added the image picker last night and and image viewer this morning.
 The user can also delete the plant from the library within the detail view controller.

 **Day 58 - August 1, 2019:** More work on the app including adding options to the iOS Settings app and accessing the values in the app.
+I also added some asynchronous tasks for handling images and files in the background.

+**Day 59 - August 2, 2019:** Instead of doing any coding in the morning, I worked through the [RxSwift](https://github.com/ReactiveX/RxSwift) playground tutorial.
+I have a better understanding of Rx and the general workflow.
+The next step will be to see it in action in an example app and try to use it in my Plant Tracker app.